Three Kinds of Life

 John 5v26,21

 Here Jesus refers to a particular type of life possessed by God.
 It is not a derived, created, life.
 It is a self-existing, self-sustaining, uncreated, indestructible life*.
-It is beyond our present knowledge and experience.
-If God wants us to know anything about it, He must chose to reveal it, because we aren't going to work it out for ourselves.
-And if He does reveal, we must humbly accept what He gives us, and the manner in which the revelation arrives.
-The supreme revelation is someone who, like us, lived as a mortal man, Jesus Christ.
-We know Him now through His Word and His Spirit.
-Jesus possessed this same special type of life as the Father; unique among men.
-But then He started to give that life to others.
-It's infinite, from eternity, so He didn't give it away, in the sense of losing some of it in the process.
-It stayed fully with Him.
-But He imparted it to others.
+It is beyond our full understanding.
+Jesus possessed this same special type of life as the Father.
+He started to give that life to others.
+It's infinite, from eternity, so He in giving it away, He didn't lose some of it in the process.
 The widow's flask of oil from 2 Kings 4 is a type of this life.
-It doesn't deplete when poured.
-It only stops flowing when it has completed its purpose.
-We also get the fullness of it.
-We also won't lose anything if we give it away either.
-It's more blessed for us to give than to receive, because God is a limitless, enthusiastic replenisher.
+It doesn't deplete until the need is met.

 For he whom God has sent speaks the words of God, for He gives the Spirit without measure.